dart-lang/language/working/1426-extension-types/feature-specification.md

 This section specifies the effect of including the keyword `type` in the declaration of an extension type.

-*Consider the type `int`.
-This type is likely to be used as the on-type of many different extension types, because it allows a very lightweight object to play the role as a value with a specific interpretation (say, an `Age` in years or a `Width` in pixels).
-Different extension types are not assignable to each other, so we'll offer a certain protection against inconsistent interpretations.*

-*However, if we have many different extension types with the same or overlapping on-types then it may be impractical to work with: Lots of extension methods are applicable to any given expression of that on-type, and they are not intended to be used at all, each of them should only be used when the associated interpretation is valid, that is, when the static type of the receiver is the extension type that declares said member.*

-*So we need to support the notion of an extension type whose methods are never invoked implicitly.
-The keyword `type` has this effect.
-The intuition is that an 'extension type' is only useful as a declared type, and it has no effect on an expression whose static type matches the on-type.
-Here's the rule:*
+*A reminder, to set the scene: An implicit extension member invocation is an invocation of the form `e.m()` (or similar for getter/setter/operator invocations) which invokes a member of an extension `E`, but where the static type of `e` is a type `T` that matches the on-type of `E`.
+This is the typical usage for the extension methods mechanism that Dart has had since version 2.6, and it is available with no changes for an extension declaration that does not include the keyword `type`.
+The other kinds of invocations of extension members are explicit extension member invocations (like `Ext(e).m()`) and typed extension member invocation (like `e.m()` where the static type of `e` is `Ext`).*

-Let `E` be an extension declaration such that `extension` is followed by `type`.
+Let `E` be an extension declaration such that the keyword `extension` is followed by `type`.
 In this case, `E` is not applicable for an implicit extension method invocation.

-*For example:*
+*Such an extension type is not applicable to implicit invocations where a plain extension would be applicable.
+The extension otherwise works the same as an extension without the `type` modifier.
+For example:*

 ```dart
 extension type Age on int {